University of North Texas Libraries: Archives

 The University of North Texas Archives were established in 1975 by President C.C.
 Nolen to house records of enduring value of the university and to document the development of north central Texas.
 The Archives houses over 1,400 linear feet of processed university material and manuscript collections.
 The Archives also hold over 1500 oral history transcripts concerning various historical topics and approximately four hundred ledgers from selected Texas county offices.
-All of these collections are described under the Archives' four main divisions: University Records, Historical Manuscripts, Oral Histories, and County Records.
+All of these collections are described under the Archives' four main divisions: University Records, Historical Manuscripts, Oral Histories, and Denton County Records.

 Rare books

 The holdings of the Rare Book & Texana Collections range in age from 4,000-year-old clay tablets to items produced less than a year ago.
 In addition to the traditional “book” format, the collections also include scrolls, palm-leaf books, posters, maps, original artworks, artifacts, games, toys, printing equipment, photographs, postcards, coins, paper money, and clothing.
 The Rare Book Collections include concentrations in the 18th century, travel and exploration, fashion and costume history, literature, women's studies, and World's Fairs.
 Additional holdings include periodicals dating back to the 1700s and modern research sources in our Reference area.
 The Texana General Collection includes documents, history, maps, and travel and immigration.
 In addition, this collection houses books from the private library of the last President of the Republic of Texas, Anson Jones—many with his signature and notes.
 The County History Collection contains over 600 county and city histories of Texas.
 The Weaver Collections are The Weaver Collection of Children's and Juvenile Literature, with particular strengths in 19th century educational books, folk tales, illustrated works, etc., and the Weaver Pop-Up and Movable Books Collection, which includes pieces dating back to the beginning of the 1800s.
 Other items of interest include 18th century games and stereotype plates used to print the McGuffey Readers.

 In 2007, the Archives and Rare Books Departments of the UNT Libraries were combined into a single administrative department.
 Then in 2012, a physical renovation of the 4th floor of Willis Library allowed the two units to be physically merged, sharing staff spaces and a common public service point: the Judge Sarah T. Hughes Reading Room.